 We’ve liked Mercedes-Benz’s renewed focus on the driving experience in cars like the C-Class sedan, and it’s carried over to the E-Class coupe.
 It won’t be mistaken for a sports car, but the E400 coupe has a light, eager feel that makes it one of the more enjoyable mid-size luxury cars to drive.

 One reason for this is that the car gets the little things right — like immediate gas-pedal response, an obedient automatic transmission and good brake-pedal feel — at a time when more than a few cars, luxury or otherwise, are getting tripped up by these aspects of the driving experience that were once a given.

 But it also gets the big things right.
-Power from the twin-turbocharged 3.0-liter V-6 comes on in an effortless wave when you press the gas pedal, with plenty in reserve for passing slower-moving highway traffic.
+Power from the twin-turbocharged 3.0-liter V-6 comes on in an effortless wave when you press the gas pedal, with plenty of lb-ft of torque in reserve for passing slower-moving highway traffic.
 Mercedes will eventually come out with a high-performance AMG version of the E-Class coupe with what will likely be stupefying performance, but I was completely happy slashing past traffic in the E400.
-The car's EPA-estimated gas mileage of 20/26/22 mpg city/highway/combined is average among competitors.
+The car’s powertrain has an EPA-estimated gas mileage of 20/26/22 mpg city/highway/combined is average among competitors.